 While not exactly the same chemical composition as tarmac, asphalt can be used to surface the same areas that were once surfaced using tarmac.

-Like tarmac, asphalt is an aggregate of gravel, sand and a binding agent, for asphalt this is bitumen and in tarmac, tar was the biding agent.
+Like tarmac, asphalt is an aggregate of gravel, sand and a binding agent, for asphalt this is bitumen and in tarmac, tar was the binding agent.

 What Areas Can Be Surfaced With Asphalt?